Marius-450/Chateau/README.md

 ### Known Issues

-* When steping between the 2 displays, if the sprite go back to the display it come from, the sprite ont the other display may not be hidden correctly
+* When steping between the 2 displays, if the sprite go back to the display it come from, the sprite on the other display may not be hidden correctly
 * Sounds not working

 ### Misc